hryalexis/toolbox-matlab-sentinel-1-sm-doris/README.md

 # How to compute a S1 StripMap interferogram?

-1) Download of two S1 StripMap images
+1) Downloading of two S1 StripMap images
-2) Download of the orbit files (optionnal)
+2) Downloading of the orbit files (optionnal)
 3) Design of the full input card or the incomplet input card
 4) In Matlab: